Buderim Garden Festival

 Buderim – the beautiful Garden Town of the Sunshine Coast invites you to the Spring into a blooming great load of fun at the Annual Buderim Garden Festival, in October

-The Spring Flower Show, Open Gardens, Quality Flower Market and St. Marks Church Floral Display
+The Friday Night Twilight Plant Market, Spring Flower Show, Open Gardens, Weekend Flower Market and St. Marks Church Floral Display

-On the Friday, Buderim Garden Club members will set up the Hall for the Spring Flower Show.
+Meanwhile, Buderim Garden Club members will set up the Hall for the Spring Flower Show!
 Entries are encouraged to fill the Memorial Hall with floral decorations, plants, vegetables, hanging baskets, bonsai, cut flowers and novelty arrangements.

 2) Exclusive Open Gardens:

-Entry to the Open Gardens is usually via a Festival Ticket which are available at the Memorial Hall on the Festival weekend, or pre-sold at the Buderim Old P.O., Bendigo Bank, Buderim News and Manawee Nursery.
+Entry to the Open Gardens is via a Festival Ticket which is available at the Memorial Hall on the Festival weekend, or pre-sold at the Buderim Old P.O., Bendigo Bank, Buderim Newsagency and Manawee Nursery.